geminas67/uci-scripting/README.md

-# Command Send and Receive Plugin Tutorials
+# Script Notifications Tutorial

-Tutorial files that demonstrate how to use scripting notifications.
+Tutorial file that demonstrates how to use scripting notifications.
 This file was created for the Q-SYS Communities for Developers platform.
 Please join Communities for access to more content for developers.

 ## Description